shaykos/nje-server/README.md

-# Nje-Server
+# Create nje server

-Nje-Server is a template creation tool for your server with Node.js and Express.
+create-nje-server is a template creation tool for your server with Node.js and Express.
 It allows you to quickly set up a new server project with the options you need.

 ## Usage